 The Separate Executive Summary (printed out)

 Executive Summaries of all student research are bound into a notebook available to persons who are interested in a quick reference to work being done in the School.
-For this purpose, students must submit a separate executive summary typed in the format shown here.
+For this purpose, students must submit a separate executive summary.
 The content of the summary is the same as in the final report, but the format differs.
 The title of the project, the author’s name, and the date of submission are essential parts of the heading.
 It may be typed 1.5 or single spaced and must be printed out, double-sided.
 There must be a place for the adviser to sign and date the executive summary as approval of completion of the project.
 The separate abstract must be submitted by hand to the Academic and Enrollment Services office by the deadline.

 Executive Summary +